-- 1) Affects the legal or Customary rights of Indigenous Peoples and local communities - 2) Where the negative impact of management activities is of such a scale that it cannot be reversed or mitigated - 3) Physical violence - 4) Destruction of property - 5) Acts of intimidation against Forest workers and stakeholders.
+- Āffects the legal or customary rights of Indigenous Peoples and local communities; - Where the negative impact of management activities is of such a scale that it cannot be reversed or mitigated; - Physical violence; - Destruction of property; - o Acts of intimidation against Forest workers and stakeholders.

 Tangata whenua: 'People of the land'.
-In relation to a particular area, means the lwi, hapü and whānau, that hold mana whenua (customary authority associated with tino rangatiratanga) over that area.
-(RMA 1991).
+In relation to a particular area, means the iwi, hapü and whānau, that hold mana whenua (customary authority associated with tino rangatiratanga) over that area.
+(Source: RMA 1991).
 Tangata whenua includes, mandated:

-- 1) Iwi and hapu who have mana whenua (verified through adjudication or a signed agreement of all overlapping claimants) over lands within or adjoining the management unit; - 2) Māori landowners or governance entities who hold legal 'ownership' rights within the management unit mandated by the landowners; and - 3) Iwi, hapu and landowners whose Customary rights may be affected by management activities within the management unit.
+Iwi and hapu who have mana whenua (verified through adjudication or a signed agreement of all overlapping claimants) over lands within or adjoining the management unit;

+- Māori landowners or governance entities who hold legal 'ownership' rights within the management unit mandated by the landowners; and - Iwi, hapu and landowners whose customary rights may be affected by management activities within the management unit.